-The author expresses his gratitude to the Austrian Ministry of Defence, the Theresan Military Academy and its Military Leadership Division and the European Security and Defence College Secretariat for their support in this evaluation.
+The author expresses his gratitude to the Austrian Ministry of Defence, the Theresan Military Academy, its Military Leadership Division and the European Security and Defence College Secretariat for their support in this evaluation.

-His gratitude goes also to the Course Director of the CSDP module, Colonel Dr. Gell.
+His gratitude goes also to the Course Director of the CSDP module, Colonel Dr. Harald Gell.

-The author thanks also, more personally, Colonel Karl-Heinz Wiedner and Colonel Dr. Harald Gell for their daily support and their friendship, their constant and most helpful support.
+The author thanks also, more personally, Colonel Karl-Heinz Wiedner and Colonel Dr. Harald Gell for their friendship, their constant and precious support.